 Window Tales I (2009) Sarianne Breuker & Anuli Croon & Stang & Milou from Ham & Ben Zegers

-In the 50 of the last century, the then new residential district of Pendrecht, in Rotterdam South, was a model of modern building.
-Buses full of people from home and abroad came to see how ingenious this neighborhood was designed by Lotte Stam-Beese, an architect who combined her Bauhaust tradition with new artistic and sociological insights.
-The design history of Pendrecht has been told through 56 glass appliqué windows, designed by six artists.
+In the 50s, the then new residential area of Pendrecht, in South Rotterdam, was an example of modern construction.
+Buses full of people from home and abroad came to see how ingenious this neighborhood had been designed by Lotte Stam-Beese, an architect who combined her Bauhaus tradition with new artistic and sociological insights.
+Pendrecht's design history is told through 56 glass appliqué windows designed by six artists.
 This art project, called Window stories, is an initiative of Van Schagen Architecten, Woonstad Rotterdam and CBK Rotterdam.
-Sixty years after the start of the reconstruction of Rotterdam, the construction activity in the city is greater than around 1950.
-On the south side of the Maas in particular, impoverished districts have been redesigned.
-Woonstad Rotterdam commissioned Van Schagen Architects to renovate part of Pendrecht.
-The buildings and map were then built according to modern ideals of space, stamps, scale and rhythm.
+Sixty years after the start of the reconstruction of Rotterdam, construction activity in the city is greater than around 1950.
+Impoverished districts have been redesigned, especially on the south side of the Maas.
+Woonstad Rotterdam commissioned Van Schagen Architecten to renovate part of Pendrecht.
+The buildings and floor plan were built at the time according to modern ideals of space, stamps, scale and rhythm.

-Van Schagen Architects delved into this unique design history and approached CBK Rotterdam for an art assignment.
-To make clear how the artistic ideas from the visual arts formed the plan for Pendrecht, with a vital beauty that is emphasized by the restructuring, it was decided to introduce visual art into the neighborhood.
+Van Schagen Architecten delved into this unique design history and approached CBK Rotterdam for an art commission.
+In order to clarify how the artistic ideas from the visual arts shaped the plan for Pendrecht, with a vital beauty that is emphasized by the restructuring, it was decided to bring visual art into the neighborhood.
 The CBK asked six visual artists to translate Pendrecht's modernism into glass appliqué windows.
 Under the direction of Olphaert den Otter, Sarianne Breuker, Anuli Croon, Stang Gubbels, Milou van Ham and Ben Zegers worked on designs for the windows.
-Monumental post-war art, such as glass appliqué, together with architecture sung the belief in the future of reconstruction.
+Monumental post-war art, such as glass appliqué, together with architecture sang about the future beliefs of reconstruction.
 To this end, the artists in this project have highlighted aspects that are characteristic of Stam-Beese's philosophy, such as landscaping, stamps, people and abstract beauty.
-The more than fifty windows that this yielded were placed in the porches of the houses on Melissantstraat and Middelharnisstraat.
-Originally these were 224 social rental properties, but they have been merged into 112 spacious social rental and owner-occupied properties.
+The more than fifty windows that this produced were placed in the porches of the houses on Melissantstraat and Middelharnisstraat.
+Originally, these were 224 social rental homes, but they have been combined into 112 spacious social rental and owner-occupied homes.

 Sarianne Breuker (Grijpskerk, 1960) studied at the Minerva art academy in Groningen, where she later started teaching.
 In 1992 she won the Royal Award for Painting.
 Her work has been recorded in various municipalities, including The Hague, Groningen, Rotterdam, Assen and Arnhem.